xd2344-patrick/Patrick-Diao-s-Final-Assignment-for-Programming-for-Psychologists/README.md

 ## Key Finding
 Maternal self-efficacy as measured by positive items of PSS-10 was a significant predictor of infant MDI scores in a simple linear regression model (beta = -0.87, p = .011) and remained significant in a multiple regression model (beta = -0.84, p = .015), even after controlling for maternal education and log-transformed income per capita.
+# because self-efficacy is reverse-scored.
+This means that increase in self-efficacy predicts better MDI score for infants.
 ## Go to line 137 to see the detail

 ## Variable Construction